Type of Lenders

 A home equity loan is a kind of housing loan which uses a real property as a mortgage to obtain a sum of money.
 Usually, those applying for a home equity loan borrow an amount equivalent to the mortgaged property’s current market value and then pay off this loan over a specific period.

-Home equity loans are offered under housing loans in the Philippines, of which the BPI housing loan is the best pick:
+Home equity loans are offered under housing loans in the Philippines, of which the BPI equity property loan is the best pick.

 A salary loan is similar to a personal loan or a fast cash loan, but the amount varies depending on the borrower’s salary.

-In the Philippines, the most famous salary loan is the SSS salary loan.
-This is a Social Security Station loaning program, a known government entity that provides financial services to its members.
+The most famous salary loan in the Philippines is the SSS salary loan, a Social Security System loan program that provides financial services to its members.

 Application for the SSS salary loan typically gets approved after three working days or more.

 An OFW loan is a personal loan designed specifically for overseas Filipino workers (OFWs).
-Because they work outside the Philippines, OFW loans are designed to acquire and pay off the loan, even from abroad.
+Because they work outside the Philippines, OFW loans are intended to acquire and pay off the loan, even while working from abroad.

-BPI offers the best OFW loan in the country, allowing OFWs to loan anywhere from Php 20,000 to Php 300,000.
-This comes at an interest rate of 1.2% per month, payable for up to 36 months.
+BDO offers the best OFW loan in the country, allowing OFWs to loan anywhere from ₱10,000 to ₱500,000.
+This comes at an interest rate of 1.25% per month, payable for up to 36 months.

 Like OFW loans, Seafarer loans refer to a loan product specifically made for Filipino seamen or seafarers, who are often out of the country.